3mdeb/96boards-docs-wiki/ODPi-BigTop-Hadoop-configuration-and-Running.md

 This post concentrates on Running Hadoop after [installing](https://github.com/96boards/documentation/wiki/ODPi-Hadoop-Installation) ODPi components built using Apache BigTop.
 These steps are only for configuring it on a single node and running them on a single node.

+# Add Hadoop User
-Add hduser (dedicated user for running Hadoop) to hadoop usergroup:
+ We need to create a dedicated user (hduser) for running Hadoop.
+This user needs to be added to hadoop usergroup:

     sudo adduser --ingroup hadoop hduser